timgrein/problems-vs-algorithms/rotated-sorted-array/explanation.md

 ### Space Complexity

-The Space Complexity is O (log n), because every iteration has O(1) space complexity and we iterate log (n) times.
+The Space Complexity is O (1), because there are no extra values, which you need to store